sundua/kseb/readme.rst

 be the approximate Bill for 60 days.

-units_aug table holds the energy readins. start_id holds starting point from which bill is to be calculated. slab table holds rates fixed by KSEB has fixed for various levels of power consumption.
+units_aug table holds the energy readins. start_id holds starting point from which bill is to be calculated. slab table holds rates fixed by KSEB  for various levels of power consumption.
 One can tweak this to use in the respective location.

 ###################